Ambarella shows off new robotics platform and AWS AI programming deal

 Customers can build an ML model using MXNet, TensorFlow, PyTorch, or XGBoost and train the model using Amazon SageMaker in the cloud or on their local machine.
 Then they upload the model to their AWS account and use Amazon SageMaker Neo to optimize the model for Ambarella SoCs.
 They can choose CV25, CV22, or CV2 as the compilation target.
 Amazon SageMaker Neo compiles the trained model into an executable that is optimized for Ambarella’s CVflow neural network accelerator.

-The compiler applies a series of optimizations that can make the model run up to 2x faster on the Ambarella SoC.
+The compiler applies a series of optimizations that can make the model run up to 2 times faster on the Ambarella SoC.
 Customers can download the compiled model and deploy it to their fleet of Ambarella-equipped devices.
 The optimized model runs in the Amazon SageMaker Neo runtime purpose-built for Ambarella SoCs and available for the Ambarella SDK.
 The Amazon SageMaker Neo runtime occupies less than 10% of the disk and memory footprint of TensorFlow, MXNet, or PyTorch, making it much more efficient to deploy ML models on connected cameras.